Data-Driven Management (DDM) – Everything you need to know about data-driven business

 What is Data-Driven Management (DDM)?

+Data-driven management (DDM) is a decision-making process that relies on data and analysis to make informed decisions.
+DDM is also known as evidence-based management, data-informed decision-making or data-driven decision support.
 The goal of DDM is to use data to help managers make better decisions.
-This support for managers can be done by analyzing past data to identify trends and patterns, visualizing these results to make them easily understandable, or providing real-time data to make immediate decisions.
+This can be done by analysing historical data to identify trends and patterns, visualising these results to make them easy to understand, or providing real-time data to make immediate decisions.

 DDM relies on three key elements and steps: